SOAR Outdoor Program

-Character and integrity are the bedrock of your child’s future, and at JA we partner with you inside and outside of the classroom to cultivate good life principles from an early age.
+Character, learning, and integrity are the bedrock of your student’s future, and at JA, we partner with you inside and outside the classroom to cultivate good life principles.

-JA’s Soar program began as a seventh grade rafting trip over 40 years ago.
-The traditional adventure has been enhanced and expanded into a program that focuses on ethics, faith, service, and leadership for students throughout the entire school community.
-Soar opportunities help students grow through experiential learning and involvement in their communities.
+JA’s SOAR Outdoor Program began as a seventh-grade rafting trip more than 40 years ago.
+The traditional adventure has expanded into fifth to eighth-grade programs that encourage the development of ethics, faith, service, outdoor knowledge, and leadership.
+Offering varied experiences, SOAR’s opportunities help students grow during experiential learning and involvement in outdoor adventures in the South.

 A Committed Community

-The program involves volunteers made up of counselors, teachers, staff, and parents who help mentor students outside the classroom.
-Soar service opportunities begin as early as first grade, helping students learn ethics and grow spiritually.
-Students in fifth through twelfth grades take part in outdoor activities that develop their teamwork and leadership skills.
+Led by a full-time director, the SOAR Outdoor Program staff includes volunteers made up of counselors, teachers, staff, outdoor experts, and parents who help mentor students outside the classroom.
+Students participate in outdoor activities both on and off campus that develop their teamwork, outdoor education, and leadership skills.

 This spring, there are 14 new Outdoor Adventures in the South for the Upper School and four rafting/hiking adventures for the seventh and eighth grade.
 There will also be team building, initiative games, and outdoor cooking for fifth and sixth grades utilizing the gym and JA’s Ashleigh Park.
 Opportunities include student-led spiritual devotions, reflections, and discussions.

 Associate Head of School for Student Life Jimmy Messer has announced the hiring of Jackson Academy’s Director of the SOAR Outdoor Program.
 This initiative offers experiential out-of-classroom learning opportunities.
 Dean Arnold began his role leading JA’s signature program in the fall semester of 2022.